Arisercubick/Chiikawa/README.md

 - All button and layout styles (including the Game page's Start Game button) are now implemented in CSS files—no inline styles remain.
 - Modularized game engine: All platformer logic is in `game.js`, with each world as a separate file for easy extensibility.
-- Added `world2.js`, `world3.js`, and `world4.js` as additional levels; each world is loaded via its own HTML/JS pair.
+- Added `world2.js`, `world3.js`, `world4.js`, and `world5.js` as additional levels; each world is loaded via its own HTML/JS pair.
 - Level switching: When you finish a world, a "Continue" button appears to load the next world/level (e.g., from world3 to world4).
 - Game page now features a Mario-style platformer with camera scrolling, staircase, and semantic overlays.
 - Game assets (character, enemies, ground, background) are loaded and managed for reliability.
+- Added brocFly (flying enemy, 'T' in level): instantly kills player on contact, immune to being killed.
+- Game reset now restores both broccolis and brocFly enemies to their original positions and states.
 - Game over and congratulations screens are semantic, accessible, and fully styled.
-- "Play Again" fully reloads the game for a fresh start.
+- "Play Again" reloads the game.
 - Mobile controls: Overlay up/left/right buttons for touch play, using semantic containers and Google Material Symbols.
 - Refactored all quiz-related IDs/classes to camelCase for consistency.
 - Quiz logic now uses per-question response arrays.